 There are many things that can get frustrating during the songwriting process: melody ideas, chord progressions, loops, the list goes on and on.
 Making this whole process a little more tedious can also be the constant digging through menu’s to find features and functions.
 It also doesn’t help that you are constantly pointing and clicking with a mouse the entire day.
-Luckily for you, and me, Pro Tools has many keyboard shortcuts that can easily speed up your workflow and have you spending less time with the mouse.
+Luckily for you, and me, Pro Tools has many keyboard shortcuts that can easily speed up your workflow and have you spending less time with the mouse. *For the purpose of this article we will be using a full size keyboard with a numeric keypad.

 Let’s begin with some simple transport commands: